sagemath/sagecell/doc/embedding.rst

   have it work nicely.

 If the code parameter is not set, the input location is examined for code.
-If no code is found there, the javascript attempts to restore in the editor whatever the user had in that particular cell before (using the web browser's session storage capabilities).
+If no code is found there, the JavaScript attempts to restore in the editor whatever the user had in that particular cell before (using the web browser's session storage capabilities).
 If that fails, the editor is initialized to an empty string.